Coronavirus: guidance for students and staff

 We are also operating a Click & Collect service to enable you to borrow books - these must be booked ahead and we will let you know when they are ready for collection.

 For up-to-date information on all our current services please take a look at our Return to Campus Library Guide.

 I'm a prospective student - where can I find more information?

-Where can I find additional advice?
+Where can I find additional advice about the pandemic?

 - Public Health England

 - Foreign and Commonwealth Office

 If you have any specific concerns not covered here you can email us and your query will be directed to the most relevant person.

 Guidance is also available for students, staff and managers on how to deal with domestic violence and abuse during the COVID-19 ‘lock-down’.

 Do I have to come in for lectures and other learning scheduled activities?